stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 The _mem_ class member is a pointer to the internal memory of the buffer (whether host or device local).

-As normal this is created via a builder:
+As normal a vertex buffer is created via a builder:

 ```java
 public static class Builder {